wayne315315/pachybug/README.md

 # pachybug
-Pachyderm 1.11.0 bug : Cron job can not be ad hoc triggered with Build Pipeline<br/>
+Pachyderm 1.11.0 bug : Cron job can not be ad hoc triggered with Build Pipeline (fixed in 1.11.3) <br/>

 Reproduce Error with following steps<br/>
 `cd dockerfile`<br/>